 LAs should engage directly with potential recipients prior to applying to ILF Scotland.
 We will direct any enquiry we receive from individuals about applying to the re-opened fund towards each LA through its preferred contact route.
-If you have not yet provided us with this information, please do so.
+You can view the contacts for each local authority here.